Valium Withdrawal

 Expand list

 Valium works by increasing the neurotransmitter Gamma-aminobutyric acid (GABA), thereby slowing down the central nervous system, putting the user in a relaxed state.
-Valium's effects happen fast, making addiction to the drug almost inevitable.
-If taken for a long period of time, the user will develop a dependency towards the drug.
-This means that a higher dose will be necessary in order to achieve the same effects.
+Valium's effects happen fast, making addiction to Valium almost inevitable.
+If taken for a long period, the user will develop a dependency towards the drug.
+This means that a higher dose will be necessary to achieve the same effects.
 Trying to stop taking the drug suddenly can be lethal, sometimes leading to coma, due to the intense withdrawal symptoms that could surface.
-Valium withdrawal doesn’t just occur as a result of addiction, although the withdrawal symptoms are nonetheless the same.

 Valium Withdrawal Symptoms

-Valium is a long -acting benzodiazepine, designed to stay longer on the system and deliver prolonged relief from anxiety.
-The half-life of valium is about 12 hours, and it can remain in the system for up to 24 hours.
+Valium is a long-acting benzodiazepine, designed to stay in the system longer, thereby delivering prolonged relief from anxiety.
+The half-life of Valium is about 12 hours, and it can remain in the system for up to 24 hours.
 Because of this, withdrawal symptoms will begin to appear only 3-4 days after the last dose.

-However, when exactly the symptoms begin will depends on several factors.
+However, exactly when the symptoms begin depends on several factors.
 These include:

-• Whether or not Valium was abused along with other drugs
+• Whether it was taken along with other drugs

 • Metabolism of the user